Road Safety for Younger Children

 Explain the importance of being visible to drivers, especially in low light conditions.
 Wearing bright or reflective clothing can help drivers see pedestrians more easily.
 Encourage your child to wear bright or reflective clothing when out near roads, and explain how this helps keep them safe.
 More information on how to be safe and seen can be found here.

-Walking on Country Roads in Jersey
+Walking on Country Roads

 Booster Seats and Child Restraints